 Martine also assists clients with in-house training for employers to help mitigate risk ahead of issues in order to arm businesses with the knowledge to make smart decisions before incidents occur.

 A trusted adviser to her clients, Martine counsels them on the best way forward with their unique legal issues.
 She focuses on providing great accessibility to answer any questions or discuss ideas with clients, even when she is not working an active case with them, to ensure she is always available to troubleshoot problems or advise on issues they may be facing.

 Martine holds a Diversity and Inclusion Professionals Certificate through Cornell University’s Institute of Labor & Relations.
 She serves as a co-chair for the firm’s Diversity Committee and represents the firm as a member of the Steering Committee of the State Bar of Georgia Diversity Program.
-She has also served on the firm’s Technology, Hiring, Marketing and Community Relations committees.
+Martine has also served on the firm’s Technology, Hiring, Marketing and Community Relations committees.

 Martine has become an industry leader, regularly writing and presenting locally and nationally on a wide variety of workers’ compensation topics ranging from employer affirmative defenses, light duty return to work issues, post-hire medical questionnaires, the role of aging employees in workers’ compensation and the impact of diversity on claims management, costs and results.